MackenzieMathClub/mackenziemathclub.github.io/index.md

 </div>
 --->
 <hr/>
-Welcome to the website for Enigma - formerly the William Lyon Mackenzie C.I.
+Welcome to the website for the William Lyon Mackenzie C.I.
 Math Club!
 <br/>
 Here, you'll find contest registration, past lessons, and contact information for our presidents and staff supervisor.
 <br/>